-A black oblong pushed through the surface and rose up into the air.
+A black oblong pushed through the surface and rose into the air.
 Water streamed across the flat top and down the smooth metal sides of the oblong.
 It grew upwards, like a rising column of soot from a factory, and became a curved vertical wall.
-It thrust up against the pressure of the atmosphere with the same manner that seismic forces raised up a new continent.
-Water shot out of vents in the side of the walls, draining out interior voids that had been filled when it was submerged.
-The curved wall sprouted up from a giant body at its base, which now broke through the surface lifting the wall further into the air above.
+It thrust up against the pressure of the atmosphere just as seismic forces raised up a new continent.
+Water shot out of vents in the side of the walls, draining out interior voids that had been filled while it was submerged.
+The curved wall sprouted up from a giant body at its base, which now broke through the surface, lifting the wall farther into the air above.
 An enormous flat deck was called into existence in a long line far before the curved wall of the oblong.
-The sea water washed back and forth across the deck, the pressure of the atmosphere finally yielding to irresistible forces generated from a machine made by humans.
+The sea water washed back and forth across the deck, the pressure of the atmosphere finally yielding to irresistible forces generated by a machine made by humans.
 Water ran from the deck, down the curved sides containing huge tanks that moments before had been filled with water.
 Now buoyant air displaced the water, raising the deck upwards.
 The surface of the black ocean gave before the breach of this leviathan, and a wake of dull gray broke out behind it.

 At first its movement was nearly silent, other than the sound of the water running along its sides and the soft crash of the curling wake left behind.
-Then it coughed, spat, and from two pipes that opened at the top of its oblong dorsal fin two arcs of flame burst orange into the surrounding night, spraying apocalyptic color across the landscape of pitch.
+Then it coughed, spat, and from two pipes that opened at the top of its oblong dorsal fin, two arcs of flame burst orange into the surrounding night, spraying apocalyptic color across the landscape of pitch.
 The flames flashed over the reflective blackness of the water and bounced back from the low clouds, and then died back into the dens from which they came.
-They left behind the rolling churn of exploding diesel and hot air pouring up through the pipes and forcing the shutters open that normally protected them from the influx of water.
+They left behind the rolling churn of exploding diesel and hot air pouring up through the pipes and forcing open the shutters that normally protected them from the influx of water.

-The engines of the machine revved up, and then maintained a loud high pitch, generating the energy to drive it forward through controlled and contained combustion trailed by blowing heat.
+The engines of the machine revved up and then maintained a loud high pitch, generating the energy to drive it forward through controlled and contained combustion trailed by blowing heat.
 The surfaced submarine accelerated, reached, and maintained an unvarying speed.

 Set into the top of the dorsal fin was a recessed platform.
 At the bottom of the platform was a black well of a hole that led further down into the fin.

 At the bottom of this well, a rusty wheel turned and creaked.
 It was followed by a crescent moon of red light that split the black well bottom and widened into a perfect circle as a hatch lifted open.
-The shadow of a small figure climbed through it and up a short metal ladder to stand upright on the recessed deck platform.
+A small shadowy figure climbed through it and up a short metal ladder to stand upright on the recessed deck platform.
 This smaller first shadow was followed by another much larger shadow.
-Both figures looked around at the darkness, pitch except the red glow rising up dimly from below their feet.
+Both figures looked around at the darkness, pitch except for the red glow rising dimly from below their feet.
 They leaned forward and rested against the fairing.
 The smaller figure made some gestures to the darkness, and a match light glowed against the end of a stubby roll of tobacco.

 The glowing coal swept a thin line in front of them as an arm opened to the darkness.
 The figure next to her, dwarfing her in size, just nodded.
 There was no need to describe the all-consuming blackness aloud.

-The giant figure, slowly pulled his fingers through his thick beard.
+The giant figure slowly pulled his fingers through his thick beard.
 “Perfect night for a surface run.”